oaglazunova/gamebus-data-analyzer/README.md

    - Mood data
    - Notification data

    The extraction process includes:
    - Authentication with the GameBus API
    - Retrieving player data for multiple users in parallel
    - Parsing and processing the raw data
    - Saving the processed data to JSON files in the `data_raw` directory

+2. **Data Analysis**: Analyze the extracted data to generate insights, including:
+   - Activity patterns and distributions
+   - User engagement and participation
+   - Challenge types and completion rates
+   - Movement types and physical activity metrics
+   - Heart rate data and patterns

+   The analysis process includes:
+   - Loading data from Excel files in the `config` directory and JSON files in the `data_raw` directory
+   - Generating descriptive statistics for each variable
+   - Creating visualizations to provide insights
+   - Performing bivariate analyses to explore relationships between variables
+   - Saving visualizations to the `data_analysis/visualizations` directory
+   - Saving statistics to the `data_analysis/statistics` directory

 ## Getting Started